November 1, 2001 - Turkey announces it will deploy troops to Afghanistan. Australia and Canada also agree to send

-February 21, 2012 - Violent protests break out in Afghanistan over reports that Qurans were burned at a U.S. military base.
+February 21, 2012 - Violent protests break out in Afghanistan over reports that Qurans were burned at a US military base.
 A military official says the Qurans were removed from a detainee center library at Bagram Airfield because they had "extremist inscriptions" on them.
-As of March 2, the unrest has left at least 41 people dead, including 6 U.S. soldiers, and hundreds more wounded.
+As of March 2, the unrest has left at least 41 people dead, including six US soldiers, and hundreds wounded.

-Afghanistan, allegedly goes on a house-to-house shooting spree in two villages in Kandahar province, killing 17 people.
-(Initial reports indicated 16 people had died.)
+Afghanistan, goes on a house-to-house shooting spree in two villages in Kandahar province, killing 16 Afghan civilians.
+In 2013, he is sentenced to life in prison.